 Starting a business is exciting—but figuring out how to fund it can feel like a maze.
 Whether you're launching a side hustle, opening a storefront, or scaling a digital platform, the right funding path depends on your goals, timeline, and comfort level with risk.
+Choosing wisely can protect your finances, fuel growth, and increase your chances of long-term success.

-Here’s a simple breakdown of eight funding options to help you move forward with clarity and confidence.
+Here’s a simple breakdown of eight funding options to help you move forward with clarity and confidence:

 | # | Funding Option | What It Means |